 ella reduces the likelihood that you are being captured and seen in video footage in public locations and on private property because if you’re simply minding your own business in these locations, the system and the owner aren’t interested in watching footage of you. ella curates the footage that matters and has impact.

 ICR takes the security of your data seriously.
-To that end, ella cloud does not support port forwarding, which is an all-too-common practice of opening inbound ports on your firewall.
-The ella cloud platform does not contain your video files, nor does it contain the password information for any of your surveillance hardware.
+To that end, ella cloud does not require port forwarding, which is an all-too-common practice of opening inbound ports on your firewall.
 The system relies on SSL protocol and Perfect Forward Secrecy which mean no captured data from previous exploits can be used to gain access to future sessions.
-This create clean, secure outbound traffic from your network which is owned wholly by the user and only accessible by the user (unless shared within the Camio / ella cloud).
+This create clean, secure outbound traffic from your network which is owned wholly by the user and only accessible by the user (unless explicitly shared by the user).